 When dealing with a major loss, the homeowner is often under extreme duress and can easily become frustrated if the smallest detail is off.
 Any additional aggravation can be avoided with thorough communication.
 If the client knows what to expect then they are less likely to get upset.
 It’s extremely important to take the extra time and explain the entire process to the client and answer any questions they may have about the job.
 Building this relationship from the beginning can help insure there will be minimal surprises during the process.

 Of course, it’s important to continue learning the technical skills of being a mitigation contractor but it is just important if not more to be well versed in the soft skills.
-Service Team of Professionals is constantly training their employees how to be the best in the business when it comes to both technical and customer service skills.
+STOP Restoration is constantly training their employees how to be the best in the business when it comes to both technical and customer service skills.